Zika virus infection

 Following vertical transmission to the fetus, the disease may be associated with congenital birth defects including microcephaly (and micrencephaly (small brain)).

-Zika is a single RNA stranded Flavivirus usually transmitted by a mosquito vector, for example, Aedes aegypti.
+Zika is a single RNA stranded flavivirus usually transmitted by a mosquito vector, for example, Aedes aegypti.
 Although both vertical and sexual virus transmission are also seen 3.

 Radiographic features of congenital Zika viral infection have been reported on ultrasound, CT and MRI, and most result from a negative effect on brain development.

-Congenital Zika has been shown to cause various brain abnormalities affecting both grey and white matter and ventricular size 4,5.
+Congenital Zika vial infection has been shown to cause various brain abnormalities affecting both grey and white matter and ventricular size 4,5.
 Intracranial calcifications resulting from congenital Zika virus infections are typically more florid than caused by the TORCH infections and also characteristically at the grey-white matter interface, which is unusual for other congenital viral diseases.

 - spinal cord: decreased caliber with irregular morphology